greim/eventual-pony/readme.md

 ## Change log

  * 0.0.1 - Added a repository field in package.json.
- * 0.0.0 - First version of the module with readable, writable and transform support.
+ * 0.0.0 - First version.
+Has readables, writables and transforms.

 ## Why "Eventual Pony"?